software-mansion-labs/cairo-compiler-workshop/README.md

 }
 ```

-- Green nodes is an AST representation that is not strictly typed:
+- Green nodes are an AST representation that is not strictly typed:
-- It has no accessors, it's for example hard to find out function name in function definition subtree.
+- It has no accessors, it's, for example, hard to find out the function name in the function definition subtree.
-- But it is trivial to traverse in various directions and to manipulate, e.g. in formatter.
+- But it is trivial to traverse in various directions and to manipulate, e.g., in formatter.

 ## Typed syntax tree